jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <img src="/images/guide/upload-cardpool.png" width="100%" />
 </p>

 Upload the Decked Builder collection file for your cardpool, assign the cardpool a name, then click the **Use Cardpool** button.
-You are now ready to use your cardpool with draftpod.
+You are now ready to use your cardpool with Draftpod.

-Note that draftpod will automatically save the cardpool for use in future drafts.
+Note that Draftpod will automatically save the cardpool for use in future drafts.
 Whenever you select the cardpool for play, you'll also be given the opportunity to update it's contents (in the case that you've added or removed cards from the pool):

 <p>
 <img src="/images/guide/update-cardpool.png" width="100%" />